logo

 • Gemini CLI - An agentic coding tool, made by Google

-• And many more, check out the list of projects and companies to see who is using Ink.
+• And many more, check out the list of projects and companies to see who is using Ink

-OK, what’s wrong with Ink?
+OK, what’s wrong with ink?

-“Should I rewrite Cligram in Go?
-No, I don’t want to rewrite the entire project in Go.
-Instead, let’s rewrite only the UI part in Go while keeping the underlying communication with Telegram servers in JavaScript.
-Ok, then how can I achieve communication between JavaScript and Go?”
+“Should I rewrite cligram in Go?”
+No I don’t wanna rewrite the entire project in Go.
+Instead, let’s rewrite only the ui part in Go while keeping the underlying communication with Telegram servers in JavaScript.ok then how can i achive the communication between JavaScript and GoLang ?

 How does Cligram work?